 Game 10 of 12 – Vandy @ Georgia

 This game may seem very low on the prominence scale but you have to take into account what Vanderbilt is shooting for this year.
 The Commodores goal in 2012 is simple.
 They want to make it to, and win, a bowl game.
 With the way that the SEC schedule has been set, there are a number of games in which Vandy will be slight underdogs or slight favorites.
 These are the games they will need to win in order to make it to a Bowl game, and therefore a game like this (on the road against a heavily favored opponent) is automatically less prominent.

 Vandy's Keys to Winning

-’s charges feel they have unfinished business which might take them all the way to the SEC title game in 2012.
+Let's make no bones about this from the outset; it is going to be very difficult for the Commodores to take down the Bulldogs in Athens.
+Georgia has been ranked as high as sixth in the country (ESPN) this preseason and Mark Richt's charges feel they have unfinished business which might take them all the way to the SEC title game in 2012.
 If Vandy is able to get close to taking down the Bulldogs it is going to take an almighty effort.

 One time tested way an underdog can take down a superior opponent is by doing all the little things right and making a momentum changing play at the right time.
 As good as the Bulldogs were last year the team had one glaring weakness, special teams.
 The kickoff and punt coverage units in particular were the teams Achilles heel, being ranked 112th and 88th in the country in their respective disciplines.
 If the Commodores can manufacture two or three deep returns and control field position it represents their best route to taking down Georgia.